 UNIVERSITY WIDE LANGUAGE PROGRAMME

 Staff and students alike can prepare for an international career by learning a language whilst studying or working at the University of Salford.
+Please click on the red button below to apply.

 Why learn a new language?